jmontleon/pixelbook-fedora/README.md

 1. Configure a keyboard shortcut for SuperL to run `xdotool key Caps_Lock`

 ### Backlight
-1. `sudo dnf -y install pixelbook-scripts` if you haven't already
+1. `sudo dnf -y install pixelbook-scripts`
 1. Add yourself to the input group: `sudo usermod -aG input $USER`
 1. Set up a keyboard shortcut up to run `/usr/bin/pixelbook-keyboard-backlight` when you press `ctrl+space`.

 ## Orientation
-1. `sudo dnf -y install pixelbook-udev pixelbook-scripts` if you haven't already
+1. `sudo dnf -y install pixelbook-udev pixelbook-scripts`, if you haven't already.
-1. `sudo dnf -y update kernel` to get a pixelbook kernel with the sensor modules enabled.
+1. `sudo dnf -y update`, if you haven't already.
 1. `sudo systemctl enable acpid`
 1. Gnome handles screen orientation automatically.
-1. For others a script `pixelbook-display-orientation` is available in the `pixelbook-scripts` package that can be set to start at login.
+1. For others a script, `pixelbook-display-orientation`, is available that can be set to start at login.
-1. The touchpad is not currently turning off automatically as it should, but we can monitor tablet mode with acpid and do it ourselves.
-1. Set up a `/usr/bin/pixelbook-disable-tablet-touchpad` to run automatically at login.
-This is required for Gnome as well.
+1. Set up `/usr/bin/pixelbook-disable-tablet-touchpad` to run automatically at login to work around the touchpad not turning off automatically in tablet mode in all DE, including Gnome.
-1. reboot
+1. After rebooting screen orientation should work.

 ## Touchpad
 I like Tapping to click and no tapping to drag.
-While this can be enabled in the Xfce touchpad settings I was unable to disable tapping to drag.
+While tap to click can be enabled in the Xfce touchpad settings I was unable to disable tap to drag.
 To disable it I created an xorg.conf file as root and rebooted.
 With Gnome you can do both from the control center, I believe.

 1. If you want the same tweak run `sudo dnf -y install pixelbook-touchpad-tweak`

 ## Touchscreen
-1. Install the dependencies: `sudo dnf -y install pixebolbook-scripts` if you haven't already
+1. `sudo dnf -y install pixebolbook-scripts`, if you haven't already.
-1. Add yourself to the input group if you haven't already: `sudo usermod -aG input $USER`
+1. `sudo usermod -aG input $USER`, if you haven't already
 1. Configure `/usr/bin/pixelbook-touchscreen-click` to run automatically at login
 1. Reboot and you should be able to click, double click, and right click (two finger tap) using the touchscreen.